capactio/capact/docs/cluster-monitoring.md

 Handling connection for 3000
 ```

+This script will run in the foreground in your shell during the port-forwarding.

 Open http://127.0.0.1:3000 and login into Grafana using the credentials printed out in the script.

 ## Check cluster health

-1. Check the `Kubernetes/Computer Resources/Cluter` dashboard.
+1. Open the `Kubernetes/Computer Resources/Cluter` dashboard.
 Check, if the cluster has enough CPU and memory resources, by looking on the CPU and memory requests commitments.
 Also look on the CPU and memory usage graphs.
 2. On the `Kubernetes/Compute Resources/Namespace (Pods)` dashboard check the resource usages for pods in all namespaces.
 Verify the pods have enough resources and do not experience issues like out of memory kills.

 ## Remove your IP from the authorized list